 Developing a strategy for your cannabis company not only determines what marketing tactics you’ll use, but it allows you to set high-level goals for your business.
 How many patients do you want to sign up over the next three months?
 How many followers do you want to have on Instagram?
 How many events do you want sponsor?

 These are all things that can be achieved and measured through a marketing campaign.
 Setting realistic goals will keep your efforts focused, and you can track the effectiveness of different channels.

 Nobody knows your customers and target audience better than the people that interact with them every day.
 Involve your team in your social media strategy by asking for their input.
 What are your customer’s favorite products that should be highlighted more on social media?
 What are the pain points customers have that are solved by purchasing your products?

-Drawing insights from your team can help you forumulate a better, more targeted strategy.
+Drawing insights from your team can help you formulate a better, more targeted strategy.

 Start your campaign

-Hit us up to see our work examples and learn how we can help you toward a marketing strategy and campaign that is tailored to your business.
+Developing a complete marketing strategy and campaign for your business can be a daunting task.
+Hit us up to see our work examples and learn how we can help you develop a marketing strategy and campaign that is tailored to your business.